The Lower Mississippi Valley Geography & History

 The Lower Mississippi Valley Joint Venture (LMVJV) is a private, state, and federal partnership that consists of both the Mississippi Alluvial Valley (MAV) and West Gulf Coastal Plain/Ouachitas (WGCPO) Bird Conservation Regions (BCRs).

-The Mississippi Alluvial Valley (MAV), also referred to as the Lower Mississippi Valley, Mississippi Alluvial Plain, or just “the Delta” historically was the largest forested wetland ecosystem in North America.
-This 22 million acre floodplain extends from the confluence of the Mississippi and Ohio Rivers at Cairo, Illinois, to the northern Gulf of Mexico, with a drainage basin encompassing 41% of the conterminous United States.
-The topographically complex floodplain features a mosaic of ridges, swales, meander belts and backswamps that supports a diverse and ecologically rich forested wetland ecosystem – one of the most productive in North America.
+The Mississippi Alluvial Valley (MAV) is also referred to as the Lower Mississippi Valley, Mississippi Alluvial Plain, or just “the Delta.”
+Historically the largest forested wetland ecosystem in North America, this 22-million-acre floodplain extends from the confluence of the Mississippi and Ohio Rivers at Cairo, Illinois, to the northern Gulf of Mexico, with a drainage basin encompassing 41% of the conterminous United States.
+The floodplain features a complex mosaic of ridges, swales, meander belts and backswamps (areas of fine sediment outside a river’s natural levees), all of which support a diverse and ecologically rich forested wetland ecosystem—one of the most productive in North America.

 Small (<1 foot) changes in elevation in the MAV are associated with large shifts in hydrology, which in turn, strongly affect plant and animal community composition and structure.
 The forests and wetlands that formed on these alluvial soils and dominated the MAV prior to European colonization were sinks for sediments and nutrients, provided temporary storage of floodwaters, stored significant amounts of carbon in tree biomass and soils, and provided extensive wildlife habitat.
 However, the recent history of the MAV is one of agricultural expansion and change.